aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

-# Malaysia LZA (Beta)
+# Malaysia SLZ (Beta)

-This beta release of the landing zone accelerator (LZA) is for Malaysia public sector agencies and partners to deploy "Secure by Default" guardrails for their AWS multi-account landing zone.
+This beta release of the Secure Landing Zone (SLZ) is for Malaysia public sector agencies and partners to deploy "Secure by Default" guardrails for their AWS multi-account landing zone.
 CGSO cloud requirements are transposed into configurable infrastructure as code (IaC) scripts.

 ![Malaysia Landing Zone Architecture](/cloudformation/images/malaysia-lza-presentation-lza.drawio.png)